This is a part of

 KU Leuven x AB Talks

-Artists, activism, and the money behind festivals
+Artists, activism and the money behind festivals

+Registration costs €3,50, but you get that amount back in drink tokens.
 This talk will be held in English.